Dan503/gulp-auto-imports/README.md

 gulp.task('js:load', function(){

-  var dest = './source/js';
+  var dest = 'source/js';

   return gulp.src('./source/components/**/*.js')
     .pipe(fileLoader({
-      // Format is now split into an object
+      // Format is now split into an object holding named format strings
       format: {
         // "$name" is replaced with the name of the file
         imports: 'import $name from "$path";',